revbayes/revbayes.github.io/home/download.md

 ### Linux

-First you need to install cmake:
+First you need to install cmake and boost:

-    sudo apt install cmake
+    sudo apt install cmake libboost-all-dev

 Then obtain the source and compile: